 - 1. Marshall Medical Center (MMC) will expand recruitment of behavioral health specialists, including but not limited to social workers and clinical psychiatrists, thereby expanding internal capacity to provide mental health services. - Marshall began recruiting for a psychiatrist and licensed clinical social workers in 2016.
-After an exhaustive search, a psychiatrist was hired and began work in September 2017, seeing patients referred by Marshall primary care providers. - Marshall recruited two social workers in 2017, bringing the staff to a total of 6 social workers to assist patients with conditions spanning the entire health care continuum.
+After an exhaustive search, a psychiatrist was hired and began work in September 2017, seeing patients referred by Marshall primary care providers.
+Marshall has been attempting to recruit a second psychiatrist since 2018.
+Our recruiting efforts continue. - Marshall has four social workers to assist patients with conditions spanning the entire health care continuum.
 Marshall's social workers provide individual counseling, assist with determining health and community resources and provide support to patients with serious or chronic illnesses.

-- 2. MMC will strengthen partnerships with external entities, including El Dorado County, El Dorado Community Health Center, and the Shingle Springs Health and Wellness Center through consultation and coordinated services planning in order to expand external capacity to provide mental health and substance abuse prevention and treatment services. - Since December, 2016, Marshall has participated in a joint effort with the El Dorado Community Health Center (EDCHC) and the California Healthcare Foundation in an effort to move people off opioid dependency through Medication Assisted Treatment (MAT) for opioid addiction.
-When a patient presents in Marshall's Emergency Department in withdrawal, the patient is offered participation in MAT, which includes a prescription of suboxone to alleviate withdrawal symptoms.
-The patient is also referred to outpatient therapy, currently through the EDCHC, where they meet with a doctor within 48 hours.
-They are put on daily medications and given psychotherapy.
+- MMC will strengthen partnerships with external entities, including El Dorado County, El Dorado Community Health Center, and the Shingle Springs Health and Wellness Center through consultation and coordinated services planning in order to expand external capacity to provide mental health and substance abuse prevention and treatment services. - Since December, 2016, Marshall has participated in a joint effort with the El Dorado Community Health Center (EDCHC) and the California Healthcare Foundation in an effort to move people off opioid dependency through Medication Assisted Treatment (MAT) for opioid addiction.
+When a patient presents in Marshall's Emergency Department in withdrawal, the patient is offered participation in MAT, which includes a prescription of buprenorphine to alleviate withdrawal symptoms.
+In 2017 and 2018, the patient is also referred to outpatient therapy, through the EDCHC and Marshall CARES, where they meet with a doctor within 48 hours.
 The robust program includes group sessions, counseling, and social services.
-Of the 27 patients referred to the program, 26 followed up with their outpatient appointment.
-Thirteen of the 26 are still attending and the balance have moved on to another program.
-Arianna Samson, PA, serves as the Northern California Coordinator for the program.
-Because of this participation and success rate, Marshall is being used as a model for other hospitals to roll out a similar program. - Marshall's Chief Nursing Officer, Kathy Krejci, RN, serves on the board of the El Dorado Community Health Center, lending guidance, expertise and insight into linkages with Marshall's medical resources. - Marshall's Chief Executive Officer, James Whipple, serves as an advisor to the El Dorado County Health Improvement Plan, offering input and insight into improving public health in the county.
+Arianna Sampson, PA, serves as the Northern California coordinator for the ED Bridge program.
+Because of this participation and success rate, in 2018 Marshall was recognized as the best rural site for ED MAT services and in 2019 a star site in California and is being used as a model for other hospitals to roll out a similar program. - Marshall's Chief Nursing Officer, Kathy Krejci, RN, serves on the board of the El Dorado Community Health Center, lending guidance, expertise and insight into linkages with Marshall's medical resources. - Marshall's Chief Executive Officer, James Whipple, serves as an advisor to the El Dorado County Health Improvement Plan, offering input and insight into improving public health in the county. - Marshall's Chief Operating Officer, Shannon Truesdell, RN, serves on the board of (Access

-- Marshall's Chief Operating Officer, Shannon Truesdell, RN, serves on the board of Access El Dorado (ACCEL) Steering Committee, a safety net provider network of multiple health care agencies in El Dorado County.
+- El Dorado) ACCEL Steering Committee, a safety net provider network of multiple health care agencies in El Dorado County.
+Maia Schneider, Marshall's Executive Director of Business Development, serves as an alternate.
 ACCEL's work on care pathway development included a referral pathway for primary care providers to refer appropriate patients for pediatric mental health services.
-Marshall annually supports ACCEL through a \$25,000 contribution. - Marshall's Business Development Executive Director Maia Schneider attended meetings with elected officials to advance Marshall's interests in pending legislation regarding health impacts.
+ACCEL also incubated the grant-funded Opioid Coalition to focus more closely on solutions to this issue in El Dorado County.
+The coalition is a collaborative group of multi-faceted community leaders. - In 2017 and 2018, Marshall supported ACCEL through a \$25,000 contribution.
+Marshall's Business Development Executive Director, Maia Schneider, attended meetings with elected officials to advance Marshall's interests in pending legislation regarding health impacts.
 Together with CEO James Whipple, meetings were held with:

-Assemblyman Kevin Kiley's health council
+Assemblyman Kevin Kiley and his health council